 All the callout slides are built to look great as standalone slides, just popping on a word or two.
 But they are built so you can chain them together by repeating words on multiple slides and controlling the animation patterns to build cool combinations.

-They are also very compatible with each other even with full animations on – so stacking multiple callout slides of different types after one and another looks great.
-So if you take some care into your scaling and position settings, most of these will play nice together.
+They are also very compatible with each other even with full animations on – so stacking multiple callout slides of different types after one another looks great.
+So if you take some care in your scaling and position settings, most of these will play nicely together.

 These slides work well with heavy styling and animation – as you can see in the examples.